testdrivenio/docker-for-beginners/docker_for_beginners_article.md

 ## Container

 The third concept you need to understand is a [container](https://docs.docker.com/glossary/#container), which is a controlled environment for your application.
-An image becomes a container when it's ran on Docker Engine.
+An image becomes a container when it's run on Docker Engine.
 It's the end goal: You use Docker so you can have a container for your application.

 The main operations you can do with a container are